awsdocs/amazon-kendra-developer-guide/doc_source/data-source-salesforce.md

 The data source IAM role must have permission to access the secret\.
 For more information, see [IAM roles for Salesforce data sources](iam-roles.md#iam-roles-ds-sf)\.

 The secret can contain more information, however, Amazon Kendra ignores other fields\.
 For more information, see [ What is AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html) in the *AWS Secrets Manager User Guide*\.

-You must create an index before you create the Salesforce data source\.
-For more information, see [Creating an index](create-index.md)\.
-You provide the ID of the index when you create the data source\.

 You specify connection and other information in the console or using an instance of the [SalesforceConfiguration](https://docs.aws.amazon.com/kendra/latest/dg/API_SalesforceConfiguration.html) object\.
 You must provide the following information:
 + The URL of the Salesforce server that contains the information to index\.